Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Proposed Methodology

 For each speaker $s_j \in$ S, we compute a $d$-dimensional speaker-level hidden representation as follows:

 where $v^{s_j}_k \in \text{V}^{s_j}$ denotes the utterance spoken by speaker $s_j$ in the dialogue, and $p$ is the number of utterances uttered by speaker $s_j$.
 Evidently,

-Note that the modeling of a speaker-level GRU, e.g., $s$GRU$^{s_j}$, is in isolation with other speaker-level GRUs (i.e., $s$GRU$^{s_k}$, where $j \ne k$).
+{Using stacked GRUs, our model becomes agnostic to the number of speakers present in the dialog.} Note that the modeling of a speaker-level GRU, e.g., $s$GRU$^{s_j}$, is in isolation with other speaker-level GRUs (i.e., $s$GRU$^{s_k}$, where $j \ne k$).
 However, a natural conversation does not happen in isolation; therefore, to provide a mechanism for the interaction among the speakers and to model the natural conversation, we leverage the dialogue-level context in the learning process of the speaker dynamics.
 The dialogue-level context is maintained through a global GRU (gGRU) which is shared across all the speakers within a dialogue.
 For each utterance $u^{s_j}_i$, we compute an association with the previous global state gGRU$_{[u_1, ..., u_{i-1}]}$ through an attention mechanism.
 It ensures that the current utterance is aware of the dialogue-level context.
 The context-aware attended representation is then forwarded to sGRU$^{s_j}$ to learn the speaker-specific conversation dynamics.
 Mathematically,

 where $u^{s_j}_i$ denotes the $i^{th}$ utterance in the dialogue sequence, and $v^{s_j}_k$ denotes the corresponding $k^{th}$ utterance in the speaker sequence $s_j$.
 In parallel, the attended vector is consumed by gGRU to update the global state of the dialogue, i.e.,